-The British Virgin Islands are, though, a wonderful place to become a resident.
-There are no income taxes, inheritance tax or capital gains taxes.
-As a British protectorate, its laws are based on the British legal system.
+The British Virgin Islands are a wonderful place to become a resident.
+There are no income taxes, inheritance taxes or capital gains taxes.
+Its laws are based on the British legal system as a British protectorate.

 If you can prove that you’re financially independent, you’ll be able to get a residence permit.
 This will let you stay permanently in this sunny Caribbean tax haven.

-Panama is the leading financial centre in Central America.
+Panama is the leading financial center in Central America.
 It’s long been known for its secret corporations and private banking.
-Its less well known as one of the best Caribbean tax havens.
+It’s less well-known as one of the best Caribbean tax havens.

 Panama is located between the Caribbean Sea and the Pacific Ocean.
 The Panama Canal links the two and still provides significant income for Panama.

-Panama is a territorial tax country which means that any money earned outside Panama is tax free.
-In 2021 Panama ended its very favourable friendly nations visa scheme.
+Panama is a territorial tax country, meaning any money earned outside Panama is tax-free.
+In 2021 Panama ended its very favorable friendly nations visa scheme.
 But there are still many possibilities to become a resident of the Central American country.